melodythen/StockAnalysis/README.md

 # StockAnalysis
-Using pandas, matplotlib, numpy to analyze stock (learning)
+Using pandas, matplotlib, numpy to analyze stock and using Streamlit framework for developing the web application